-In the last twelve months SiteMinder insiders were buying shares, but not selling.
-You can see a visual depiction of insider transactions (by companies and individuals) over the last 12 months, below.
-By clicking on the graph below, you can see the precise details of each insider transaction!
+In the last twelve months Kip McGrath Education Centres insiders were buying shares, but not selling.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
+If you want to know exactly who sold, for how much, and when, simply click on the graph below!

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.